 7. You can visit loved ones

 A staycation could give you a chance to say a socially-distant hello in person to family and friends who live away from you.
-While this may not be as good as going to stay with grandparents or friends in the normal way, face-to-face contact is still important.
-And let’s be honest, maybe this is better than not seeing them at all?
 There’s the added bonus that going somewhere familiar to visit people you love but staying somewhere unfamiliar will open up new perspectives on a place you think you know well.

 8. We need something to look forward to